mindstorm38/portablemc/README.md

 `%appdata%/Python/Python3X/Scripts` and add it to the user's environment variable `Path`.
 On UNIX systems it's `~/.local/bin`.

+You can opt-out from the `certifi` optional feature if you don't want to depend on it, learn more in the [Certifi support](#certifi-support) section.

+> [!TIP]
+> It's recommended to keep `--user` because this installs the launcher for your current
+> user only and does not pollute other's environments, it is implicit if you are not an
+> administrator and if you are, it allows not to modify other users' installations.

 ### With Arch Linux

-For Arch Linus users, the package is available as `portablemc` in the [AUR](https://aur.archlinux.org/packages/portablemc).
+For Arch Linux users, the package is available as `portablemc` in the [AUR](https://aur.archlinux.org/packages/portablemc).
 *This is currently maintained by Maks Jopek, Thanks!*